kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 **Enemies**

-The enemies are assigned their starting positions with index's on the grid
+The enemies are assigned their starting positions with indexes on the grid
 ```
 enemyArray =  [1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 13, 14, 15, 16, 17, 18, 19, 20, 23, 24, 25, 26, 27, 28, 29, 30, 31]
 ```